livechat/chat.io-docs/site/content/agent-api/api-reference/v0.2/_index.md

 title: "Agent API"
 type: "api-reference"
 version: "0.2"
-desc: "Join the messaging protocol as an agent."
+desc: "Interact with customers by joining the messaging protocol as an agent."
 color: "#ee5201"
 ---